-- 5.30 In addition to national and local policy, comments received on planning applications are considered when applications are decided.
+- 5.28 Planning decisions must be decided in accordance with the development plan (e.g. the West Oxfordshire Local Plan 2031) unless there are material considerations that indicate otherwise. - 5.29 The Government's National Planning Policy Framework (NPPF) represents up-todate government planning policy and is a material consideration that must also be taken into account where it is relevant to a planning application.
+If the Council were to choose not to follow the NPPF, where it is a material consideration, clear and convincing reasons for doing so would be needed. - 5.30 In addition to national and local policy, comments received on planning applications are considered when applications are decided.
 These are summarised in the Planning Officer's report.
-If the application is not delegated (see below) the report is presented to the Area Planning Sub-Committee.
+If the application is not delegated (see below) this report is presented to the Area Planning Sub-Committee.
 If comments are received after the report is produced they will be verbally reported to the committee.
 The Committee agenda papers are available to view five working days before the meeting. - 5.31 When making comments it is important to remember that the Council can only take account of material planning considerations when deciding applications.
 A material planning consideration is one which is relevant to making the planning decision in question.